Sign Up Free

 What is the oracle problem in blockchain?

 The oracle problem is the fundamental challenge of getting external data onto a blockchain in a way that is secure, reliable, and trustworthy.
-Blockchains are deterministic systems that can't natively access off-chain information.
+Blockchains are deterministic systems that cannot natively access off-chain information.
 If the oracle that bridges this gap is compromised, every smart contract relying on it is also compromised.
 The problem is that introducing an external data source reintroduces the trust dependency that blockchains were designed to remove.

 Why does Chainlink dominate the oracle market?

 Chainlink was one of the earliest decentralized oracle networks and has built the largest ecosystem of integrations, data feeds, and institutional partnerships.
 As of mid-2025, Chainlink secured over $93 billion in value across DeFi and held roughly 67% oracle market share.
 Its network effects are self-reinforcing: more protocols integrate Chainlink because it has the most data feeds, and more data providers join because it has the most protocols.
-Competitors like Pyth, Band Protocol, and API3 serve different niches but haven't matched Chainlink's breadth.

 Can oracle manipulation be prevented?